Moloc the Demon: An evil alien

-The sons of Aaron are asked to burn all this on the altar placed above the burnt offering where wood and fire lay.
-The scent of burnt flesh says the Bible is pleasing to the Lord, this scent was also very pleasing to all the other Elohim present on planet earth.
+Aaron’s sons are asked to burn all of this on the altar placed over the burnt offering where wood and fire lay.
+The scent of burnt meat generated the release of endorphins and the Bible says it was pleasing to the Lord, this scent was also very pleasing to all the other Elohim present on planet earth.

 The term to indicate that this smoke was appreciated in Hebrew means calming and relaxing all this we can read in Numbers 28, we understand that God after smelling a smell so sweet for him, calms down.

 Science today tells us that the molecules released are similar on a chemical level to the endorphins that our body produces to fight stress, this aroma seems to be the same one that is released during the holocaust of game.

 In the Sumerian tale of the flood, Utnapishtim burns animals to curry favor with the deities, the tale says that they came “attracted to the scent like flies on embers.”